 Look in the trunk

 The trunk is another place to use your nose as well as your eyes.
 Again, sniff and look for signs of water entry.
 See if the carpeting feels wet or smells musty.
 Take up the trunk floor and check the spare-tire well for water or rust.

-Now look under the car (or better to put the car on a hoist).
+Now look under the car (or better put the car on a hoist).
 Is it wet as a Texas oil field?
 Oil leaks are generally not expensive to fix, the damage they can cause usually is!
-Anything been welded?
-Some cars have welds that are not finished, if you are unsure if they are original compare to a similar car.
+Has anything been welded?
+Some cars have welds that are not finished if you are unsure if they are original compared to a similar car.

 Having a mechanic check the car is another method.
 It has always been a frustration of mine as a seller that mechanics are opinionated and steer their clients the wrong way.
 Usually to the car that they are selling!
 Ask your mechanic to limit his mechanical opinion to the prior upkeep of the car.
 Has the oil been changed?
 Does it leak every fluid?
 Has it been crashed?
 Is it all original or has something been modified?

 Don’t be alarmed if some clear water drips from the car on a hot day.
 It’s probably just water condensed from the air conditioner.

 Examine the constant-velocity-joint boots behind the front wheels (CV Joints).
 They are round, black rubber bellows at the ends of the axle shafts.
 If the rubber boots are split and leaking grease, assume that the car has or shortly will have bad C-V joints–another item that’s going to need a repair.
 C-V joints are not expensive.
 I’ve heard of people paying up to $1000 per axle (each has 2 C-V joints) Rebuilt axles can be purchased for less than $100 from most auto parts stores and the labor to install them is usually less than two hours.